-When do you prune your hydrangea?
+When do you prune your hydrangeas?
 Well, it depends on the variety.
-Yes, we know that sounds tricky but it’s not if you consult our handy cheat sheet to figure out the best time to prune.
+Yes, we know that sounds tricky, but it’s not if you consult our handy cheat sheet to figure out the best time to prune.
 We’ve included photos in case you’re not sure which hydrangea you have.

 Properly pruning hydrangeas based on your hydrangea’s type will allow you to have more blooms next year.
 However, before you start pruning, it’s important to figure out which type of hydrangea you have.
 If you prune at the wrong time, you could be cutting off next year’s blooms!